PunGrumpy/kmitl-wizard/README.md

 ## 🤝 Contribute

-We invite you to contribute to KMITLX!
+We invite you to contribute to **KMITL WIZARD**!
 Here’s how you can help:

 - Open a pull request.
 We will review your code and approve it if it meets our standards. 😎
 - Report a bug by opening an issue. 🐛